 This randomized, double-blind, placebo-controlled, parallel-arm, Phase 3 clinical trial will include up to 372 ambulatory adult patients with obesity.
-The patients are randomized into three arms with 124 patients in each arm receiving either 0.25 mg tesofensine, 0.5 mg tesofensine or placebo tablets once daily for 24 weeks.
-The study starts with a 2-week run-in period where patients receive nutritional and exercise counselling.
-The first group of patients have started the run-in period and will be randomized in August.
+The patients are randomized into three arms with 124 patients in each arm receiving either 0.25 mg tesofensine, 0.5 mg tesofensine or placebo tablets once daily.
+The study starts with a 2-week run-in period followed by 24 weeks treatment period and a 12 week follow up period.

+The study is conducted by Medix at two of their clinical sites in Mexico.
 The primary endpoint is absolute and percent change in body weight over the treatment period.
 Secondary endpoints include proportions of patients achieving a weight loss of more than 5 and 10 percent respectively, metabolic including glycaemic endpoints, as well as quality of life, comprehensive tolerability and safety evaluation.

 In February 2016, Saniona entered a collaboration with Medix about the development and commercialization of tesofensine and Tesomet in Mexico and Argentina.
-Medix has exclusive rights to develop and commercialize tesofensine and Tesomet in the two countries.
-Medix will finance the studies and be responsible for the clinical development and regulatory filings.
-Medix will pay Saniona regulatory milestone payments and double-digit royalties on product sales in Mexico and Argentina.
-Saniona retains all rights to tesofensine and Tesomet in the rest of the world including the exclusive rights to use the clinical data developed by Medix.
+Medix will finance and be responsible for the clinical development and regulatory filings.
+Saniona retains all rights to tesofensine and Tesomet in the rest of the world, including the exclusive rights to use the clinical data developed by Medix.